dweend328/JADynamics-Group-2-Ethics-Project/Ethics_Policy.md

 Satya Nadella is an Indian-American businessman, who is currently the Chief Executive Officer (CEO) of Microsoft, one of the biggest technology companies in the world.
 He started off as the senior vice-president of research and development (R&D) for the Online Services Division and vice-president of the Microsoft Business Division.
 He did this for 22 years before getting promoted to CEO.
-After becoming CEO, the stock for Microsoft nearly tripled (citation).
+After becoming CEO, the stock for Microsoft nearly tripled (1).

 Microsoft is a top 5 technology company.
 Given the guidance of a long-term employee of Microsoft, and the CEO, we need someone to oversee all the operations.
 As someone who helped the company grow annually, we feel that Nadella would be the best option to help make JADynamics grow.